3rd Cellular Agriculture Conference

 Emilia Nordlund

-Research Manager in Industrial Biotechnology and Food at VTT Technical Research Centre of Finland
+Research Manager in Industrial Biotechnology and Food at VTT Technical Research Centre of Finland.

 Emilia holds a DSc (Tech) in Bioprocess Engineering and is a Docent in Food Biotechnology at the University of Helsinki.
 Her expertise spans plant‑based ingredient and food technologies, bioprocessing, and novel food production concepts for resilient and sustainable food systems.
 In recent years, her work has focused on using biotechnology for food ingredient production and alternative proteins, for which she received the Research Council of Finland Award in 2024.